Call 911 in any emergency situation where police, fire or ambulance assistance is required immediately.

 I believe a student is at risk (emergency)

-If you believe the behaviour of a student on campus poses an imminent threat to others and/or him or herself, dial 911 or call Campus Police (Ext.
+If you believe the behaviour of a student on campus poses an imminent threat to others and/or him or herself, dial 911 or call the Special Constable Service (Ext.
 4444) immediately.

 I believe a student is at risk (non-emergency)

 The Assessment and Care Team (ACT) has established a Behavioural Intervention Plan for assisting individuals who may pose a threat to themselves or others.
 If you are concerned about the health and/or safety of a student on campus, please fill out the online Student Care Alert Form.
 The ACT will review the submitted Care Alert and will take appropriate action within 72 hours.

 If you are generally concerned about or wish to support a student, please consult the Office of Student Experience's "What Should I Do If I Am Concerned About The Behaviour of a Student?" website, which contains further instructions and a list of direct contacts.

 I am/a student is nervous about walking home/to a vehicle after dark

 Walksafe is a UWSA program, organized and staffed by student volunteers, that provides individuals with walking companions for trips on and around campus after dark.
 Its mandate is to ensure that everyone at the University of Windsor feels safe while travelling on campus at night.

 The Walksafe service is provided free of charge to University students, staff, faculty, and visitors.